omokpogabriel/introduction_to_linux/Day_03: Linux filesystem.md

   /boot - contains files needed for the system to boot /dev - this contains device files for every othe device attached to the system such as teh harddisk or cdrom /proc - contains information about the system resouces such as the cpu, memory, etc.
+  /run - this is a tmp system that runs in ram. this directory is used by the system and the contents will disappear on reboot

+  ## ABSOLUTE VS RELATIVE PATH
+  > The absolute path is preceeded by a / in the path name while a relative path is preceded by a ./ or ../ in the path name